Brightmeds logo

 • 47-state footprint (excludes AL, AR, MS) — broader than most TRT-focused platforms

-• Tirzepatide is flat-priced across all doses ($289 first month, then $397/mo thereafter) — no extra cost as you titrate up
+• Tirzepatide is flat-priced across all doses (starting at $289/mo) — no extra cost as you titrate up

 Watch-outs